 - a.
-Minimum wage costs will mean the additional costs incurred beginning January 1, 2018, and thereafter, as a result of New York state statutory increases to minimum wage until all regions of the State reach \$15.00 per hour. - i.
-Minimum wage cost development based on survey data collected. - 1.
-Survey data will be collected for facility specific wage data. - Facilities will report, by specified wage bands, the total count of FTEs and total hours paid to employees earning less than the statutory minimum wage applicable for each MW Region. - 3.
+Minimum wage costs will mean the additional costs incurred beginning January 1, 2017, and thereafter, as a result of New York state statutory increases to minimum wage until all regions of the state reach \$15.00 per hour. - Minimum wage cost development based on survey data collected. - 1.
+Survey data will be collected for facility specific wage data. - 2.
+Facilities will report by specified wage bands, the total count of FTEs and total hours paid to employees earning less than the statutory minimum wage applicable for each MW Region. - 3.
 Facilities will report an average fringe benefit percentage for the employees directly affected by the minimum wage increase. - 4.
 The minimum wage costs are calculated by multiplying the total hours paid by the difference between the statutory minimum wage and the midpoint of each wage band where the facility has reported total hours paid.
 To this result, the facility's average fringe benefit percentage is applied and added to the costs. - ii.
-Minimum wage cost development based on the 2016 Consolidated Fiscal Report (CFR) cost report data. - 1.
+Minimum wage cost development based on the AHCF cost report data. - 1.
 The average hourly wages of employees in occupational titles where the reported average hourly wage is below the regional statutory minimum wage are identified. - The total payroll hours of the titles identified are then multiplied by the regional statutory minimum wage resulting in a projected payroll.
-The actual payroll as reported in the CFR cost report is then subtracted from the projected payroll resulting in the expected wage costs increase.
+The actual payroll as reported in the AHCF cost report is then subtracted from the projected payroll resulting in the expected wage costs increase. - 3.
+The facility's fringe benefit costs directly affected by the wage increase are identified, and the average fringe benefit percentage is calculated. - The fringe benefit percentage is applied to the increased wage costs and added resulting in the minimum wage costs.

-TN #23-0008 Approval Date Supersedes TN #22-0018 Effective Date January 1, 2023
+TN #23-0 011 Approval Date Supersedes ΓN #22-0019 Effective Date January 1, 2023